Cyntoia Brown is released from Tennessee women’s prison

+Now 31, Brown will remain on parole for 10 years, on the condition she does not violate any state or federal laws, holds a job and participates in regular counseling sessions, Haslam’s commutation says.

+Brown released a statement Monday saying she wants to help other women and girls suffering sexual abuse and exploitation.

-NASHVILLE, Tenn.
-(AP) - “I thank Governor and First Lady Haslam for their vote of confidence in me and with the Lord’s help I will make them as well as the rest of my supporters proud,” she wrote.
+“I thank Governor and First Lady Haslam for their vote of confidence in me and with the Lord’s help I will make them as well as the rest of my supporters proud,” she wrote.

 Her attorneys said she’s requesting privacy and transition time before she makes herself available to the public.